Seattle council eyes $16 million in budget tweaks, but no head tax, no big tent shelter

-The Seattle City Council is closing on changes to Mayor Jenny Durkan's proposed $5.9 billion budget for next year but is staying far away from the contentious business head tax debate.
+The Seattle City Council is closing on changes to Mayor Jenny Durkan's proposed $5.9 billion budget for next year but is staying far away from the contentious business head-tax debate.

 No head tax, no drama?